Aliases for KIFAP3 Gene

 GeneCards Summary for KIFAP3 Gene

 KIFAP3 (Kinesin Associated Protein 3) is a Protein Coding gene.
 Diseases associated with KIFAP3 include Progressive Bulbar Palsy and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are G-protein signaling_RhoA regulation pathway and Translocation of GLUT4 to the plasma membrane.
+Among its related pathways are Organelle biogenesis and maintenance and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include binding and kinesin binding.

 UniProtKB/Swiss-Prot Summary for KIFAP3 Gene

 Involved in tethering the chromosomes to the spindle pole and in chromosome movement.
 Binds to the tail domain of the KIF3A/KIF3B heterodimer to form a heterotrimeric KIF3 complex and may regulate the membrane binding of this complex (By similarity).